-Learning By Doing is suitable for managers who do not have previous training background.
+Learning By Doing is suitable for managers who do not have previous training backgrounds.
 It is also ideal for beginners and experienced instructors.

 Happy customers make the business grow.
 Leaders must be able to equip employees so they can build better relationships with customers.
 They must make their customers fall in love with them.

 Participants will explore different tools to inspire, train, and enable employees to become customer service excellence champions.

 Employees will be able to serve any customers anytime, every day.